In the previous module, we started looking at thinking errors and significantly, how they can affect how we feel and then behave.

 We’ll continue in this module and begin to explore specific types of thinking errors, looking at two types – what we call ‘catastrophising’ and ‘all-or-nothing’ thinking.

-As a reminder – these thinking-errors are simply a consequence of what you say to yourself following various events in your life – it’s dialogue you use many times every day – so it’s worth training yourself to know when these thinking error happens, being able to acknowledge them and then having the skills to change that way of thinking.
+As a reminder – these thinking-errors are simply a consequence of what you say to yourself following various events in your life – it’s the dialogue you use many times every day – so it’s worth training yourself to know when these thinking errors happen, being able to acknowledge them and then having the skills to change that way of thinking.

 So let’s take a detailed look at the most common thinking errors and whilst we go through these, see if you recognise any of them in yourself.